victorpaleologue/zenoh-playground/readme.md

 # Zenoh Playground

-This is a small challenge about Zenoh.
+This is an exercise about Zenoh.

 ## Instructions